Bug #585

 The current 'DocBook' style structure for some text fields (the "abstract" comes to mind) already uses "mixed" elements where text and structure can be interleaved.
 I believe multi-lingual extensions to those elements would be similarly straight forward as what I've described above.

-Updated by Matt Jones about 10 years ago
+Updated by Matt Jones over 10 years ago

 The i18nNonEmptyStringType described above was implemented and released as part of EML 2.1.1 -- closing this ticket as the feature is now complete.